Fewnity/Counter-Strike-DS-Unity-Project/README.md

 - Open the **"AllStairs"** gameobject
 - Add a **"StairsX"** gameobject with a **"Stairs"** Script
 - Add 4 gameobject in the new gameobject, (**"xA", "xB", "zA", "zB"**)
-- Put thees new gameobjects in the **"Stairs"** Script
 - put xA and xB at the bottom of the stairs
 - put zA and zB at the top of the stairs
-- Make a patern like this xA--------zA bottom  |         | Top
+- Make a patern like this
+        xA--------zA
+bottom  |         | Top
         xB--------zB

 - You can ajust Start and End Y Offset if needed
 Note : xA needs to be in front of zA and xb needs to be in front of zb.

 #### For bomb zones :
 - Create a gameobject named **"ZoneA"** or **"ZoneB"**
 - Add a Box Collider and a **"Bomb Trigger"** script to it
-- Set the Box collider and the nearest waypoint in the **"Bomb Trigger"** script
+- Set the nearest waypoint in the **"Bomb Trigger"** script
 - Add the point in the **"Exporter"** script

 #### For waypoints :